Transition risks |

 -

-Participates in the construction of domestic renewable energy projects and provides wind power steel plates needed for underwater foundations and wind turbine towers, assisting in achieving the localization of domestic wind power facilities.
+Continue to develop high-strength, weldable, and highly resilient wind power structural steel plates needed for underwater foundations and wind turbine towers, to support the domestic production goals of wind power facilities.

 |